 This morning, you will be transferred by private vehicle from your resort to an area farther south in the state of Kerala, where you’ll board a luxury kettuvallam.
 Kettuvallams are traditional wooden houseboats built without a single nail, and they are prevalent on the Kerala backwaters.
 Enjoy an overnight cruise, the calm sounds of water licking the side of your boat singing you to sleep.

 After your overnight cruise, disembark at Kumarakom, where you will be greeted by a thriving ecosystem.
 Kumarakom is home to lush mangrove forests, coconut groves, paddy fields, and exotic birdlife.
-You’ll be transferred for check-in at your luxury hotel, Kumarakom Lake Resort.
+You’ll be transferred for check-in at your luxury hotel.

 For the ultimate palatial experience, fly into Mysore today and take in its plethoric palaces, before checking in to one yourself.
-You’ll stay at the exquisite Lalitha Mahal Palace tonight - drop off your luggage at your suite before heading to the Mysore market for some shopping.
+Drop off your luggage at your suite before heading to the Mysore market for some shopping.
 Pick up a new skill by taking an Indian silk weaving class this afternoon.
 Head back to your hotel to relax and freshen up for an elegant dinner this evening.

 Board your jet to fly northeast to Hyderabad today, and sink your teeth into the city’s rich history and culture.
 You’ll be transferred to your historic hotel, the Taj Faluknama Palace.
 Start your cultural excursion with a visit to the ancient Kingdom of Golkonda, now ruins that hold secrets of centuries past.
 Afterwards, make your way to Mecca Masjid, one of the city’s oldest mosques.
 Return to your hotel this evening and bask in the palatial surroundings.